 There was one Whistleblowing concerned received this month, which is undergoing a full investigation.
-Due to the low number of Whistleblowing concerns which have been closed to date, it is not possible to provide an average time for a full response, but this will be added in future.
-It is also important to note that the two ongoing concerns are substantial reviews into service provision, which impacts on the timescales.
+There have been three Whistleblowing concerns closed to date, the average time for final response for Stage 1 complaints is 1 day.
+The average time for Stage 2 complaints is 214.5 days.
+The overall average time for resolution is 144 days.
+It is important to note that typically Stage 2 concerns related to substantial reviews into service provision, which impacts on the investigation and completion timescales.